ljdyer/wordle-solver/README.md

 ## How it works/background to the project

 Wordle Wizard came about when I was learning the selenium library in Python and started thinking of fun things to try doing with it.
-The code for manipulating the browser using selenium is in the WordleController class in the wordle_controller.py module.
+The code for manipulating the browser using selenium is in the WordleController class in [wordle_controller.py](wordle_wizard/wordle_controller.py).

 The other part of the program is the algorithm for coming up with 'best' guesses each time based on the words currently available.
-This is implemented in the WordleGame class in wordle_solver.py.
+This is implemented in the WordleGame class in [wordle_solver.py](wordle_wizard/wordle_solver.py).
 The algorithm is simply my best attempt at an efficient Wordle strategy and I created any rigourous tests or proofs to demonstrate that it is optimal, so I would welcome and feedback or suggestions for improvements.

-The two classes interact with each other in the main program, play_wordle.py.
+The two classes interact with each other in the main program, [play_wordle.py](play_wordle.py).